Childhood Commercial Hotel Home Investment with Jay Anderson

 Jay Anderson is a property investor and buyer’s agent who has been inspired to invest in property since his early childhood.
 Growing up in The Hills District of Sydney in a hotel known as The Hills Lodge, Anderson was the third generation child of a family well versed in the hotel accommodation and business industry.
 With his grandfather and father owned hotels, and the consequential need for him to live in a hotel up until the age of nine, Anderson knew from his high school days that he’d end up in the property sphere.

-To learn more about how Jay Anderson got his hands on residential property before moving onto commercial, the steps he took to start his own buyer’s agency, the importance of networking and teamwork and all the tips and tricks he’s learnt along the way, join us on this episode of Property Investory!
+To learn more about how Jay Anderson got his hands-on residential property before moving onto commercial, the steps he took to start his own buyer’s agency, the importance of networking and teamwork and all the tips and tricks he’s learned along the way, join us on this episode of Property Investory!

 No, not specifically.
 But yeah, definitely know what you mean.
 You know with that handwriting, I guess we wanted to get that personal touch and being a kind of, an approachable brand.

 The big focus of ours is, I guess we’re an independent buyer’s agency, we provide an end to end buying solution that handles everything from the recent acquisition of the best property right through to negotiation, purchase and even sourcing of tenants for our clients.

 Jay Anderson’s Personal Background Story

 Growing up in the Hills district of Sydney, Anderson shares that his upbringing was quite unique…